michaelstanfa/millans-pickem/README.md

 -update the year in the lines doc that connects to firebase (201920, 202021, etc)

 --after 2020 week 2, //AFTER WEEK 2: search for that and get rid of stuff

+-- weekly pick games are queried from msf each time the page loads. no need to pre-populate the weeks.